Club: VFL Wolfsburg | Opening: 2002 | Capacity: 30,000 (8,000 standing)

 Tickets for Wolfsburg games can be bought online, by phone +49 (0) 5361 8903 903, at the Fanshop at the Volkswagen Arena, or at the club’s fanshop at the Kaufhofpassage 6 in Wolfsburg’s city centre.

-Wolfsburg tend to sell out about a third to half of their home matches, though tickets for most matches should be easily available in pre-sale.
+Wolfsburg tend to sell out about a third to half of their home matches, though tickets for most matches should be easily available if bought in advance.